NVIDIA/NeMo/docs/source/starthere/fundamentals.rst

 	  :emphasize-lines: 4, 7, 10, 13, 16, 20

 	  #
-	  # desired configuration of the NeMo model
+	  # configuration of the NeMo model
 	  model:
 	      tokenizer:
 	       ...